 HDMI, USB and Other Inputs

-This machine has a USB port to keep your phone or tablet all charged up if you’re streaming classes during your workout.
+This treadmill has a rapid-charge USB port to keep your phone or tablet full of juice when necessary.

 Bluetooth and Audio Options

 The 7.0 AT has two Bluetooth speakers.
 This is ideal for anyone who wants to stream from their tablet or listen to music while working out without using their earbuds.